Superoscillating Quantum Control Induced By Sequential Selections: Conclusion and outlook

-\textit{Conclusion and outlook.---} In summary, we have introduced a general SQC framework and demonstrated its efficiency in two applications with trapped ions.
-Our approach utilizes pre- and post-selections of the system to achieve optical projection design, and SQC for atomic non-adiabatic transport and the quantum search problem.
-We have shown that SQC can speed up conventional adiabatic control, offering a promising alternative toward shortcuts to adiabaticity.
+In summary, we have introduced a general SQC framework and demonstrated its efficiencies and robustness with trapped ions.
+With two examples as atomic transport and quantum search, we have shown that SQC can speed up conventional adiabatic control, mimicking shortcuts-to-adiabaticity.
 Numerical simulations demonstrate that SQC has advantages in terms of energy cost, even when considering the probability of occurrence.
 We have also extended the SQC protocol to open quantum systems, where noise affects its performance, resulting in two types of trade-offs between selections and fidelity.

-While our focus is on the trapped ion system, insights can be gained from the cold atoms in spin-dependent optical potentials~\cite{Martin}, and electrons in semiconductor quantum dots~\cite{Sherman}.
+While our focus is on the trapped ion system, insights can be gained from the cold atoms in spin-dependent optical potentials~\cite{Martin}, and electrons in semiconductor quantum dots~\cite{Sherman} with scaling approach.
+In principle, SQC can be applied to control physical systems with interactions, encompassing not only spin-orbit coupling but also spin-spin interactions and other relevance.
 Additionaly, our work can be extended to coherent matter-wave splitting, as we have presented the analytical formulation of the apparatus after post-selection.
 Furthermore, SQC for collective behaviour has applications in the emergence or suppression of superradiant phase transition in the Dicke model~\cite{dicke}.
+In these cases, system and apparatus are no longer coupled to construct translation or rotation operator, i.e., do not correspond to accelerated adiabatic processes anymore.
 We believe that SQC can provide a deeper understanding of quantum foundations and offer potential for various quantum technologies.